mit-rss/base_installation/README.md

 Download and install VMware, which you can get for free [through IS&T](https://ist.mit.edu/vmware-fusion).

 Download the [Debian 9](https://www.debian.org/releases/stretch/debian-installer/) operating system.
 Choose the small, amd64 installer.
+(It is important to choose Debian 9, instead of 10, since ROS is not supported on Debian 10).

 Open VMWare and select ```File > New Virtual Machine...```.
 Select a "Typical" installation.
 When promted, select the ```.iso``` Debian image you downloaded.
 It will automatically select the correct distribution.
 Give the VM a nice name and use the default disk settings.
 In the final page, we reccomend you click the "Customize Hardware" button and increase the memory to at least 2GB - make sure your computer has enough memory to do this.
 Hit finish and the OS should boot.